 Showing the Courageous Faith: Archbishop Óscar Romero, Saint and Leader Video

 Most Rev. Mario E. Dorsonville is auxiliary bishop of the Archdiocese of Washington.
 Among his many responsibilities, Bishop Dorsonville leads the archdiocese’s Hispanic ministry.

 Hon.
 David Bonoir is a former member of Congress from Michigan and House Democratic whip.
 He has written about and worked to advance Archbishop Romero’s call for justice, peace, and respect for human rights.
 He is the founder of American Rights at Work.

 Ena Úrsula Peña is the general consul at the Consulate of El Salvador in Silver Spring, Maryland.

 Marcelo Perdomo is a former Sacristan for Blessed Oscar Romero at El Rosario Parish in San Miguel, El Salvador.

-The Initiative and the Archdiocese of Washington together organize the Latino Leaders Program for young Latino leaders in Washington to explore connections between their faith, Catholic social teaching, and their personal and professional lives.
+The Initiative and the Archdiocese of Washington together organize Latino Leader Gatherings for young Latino leaders in Washington to explore connections between their faith, Catholic social teaching, and their personal and professional lives.